fclorenzo/pkreborn-access/README.md

 - **Pathfinding Mod (`pra-pathfind.rb`)**: Provides a scanner to find and get pathfinding directions to events on the map.
 - **Auto walk mod (`pra-walk.rb`)**: Provides the player with a functionality to automatically walk to desired coordinates on the map.
 - **Accessible Summary Mod (`pra-accessible-summary.rb`)**: Adds an accessible, text-based summary screen to the Pokémon party and PC storage menus.
-- **Gone Fishing Mod (`pra-gone-fishing.rb`)**: Automates the fishing mini-game by removing the need to press a button when a Pokémon bites.
 - **Terra Readability Mod (`blindstep.dat` & `Settings.rb`) [Legacy]**: Replaces all instances of Terra's leet speak with English.
   - **Note:** As of game version **19.5.38**, this feature has been integrated into the base game and these files are no longer included in the latest mod releases.
   - **For older game versions:** If you are playing a version older than 19.5.38, you must download the `blindstep.dat` and `settings.rb` files from **[Release V2.12.4](https://github.com/fclorenzo/pkreborn-access/releases/tag/V2.12.4)**.